Index

 I only have 10 MB of data but why does I still get the error message in Linux: Disc data exceeded?

-Did you clear your trash regularly?
-Empty it and you will have plenty of space again.
+Have you emptied your trash regularly?
+Empty it and you will usually have space again.

 How can I check how much space I have used in my linux home?